-- Translation API: Translate common commerce content, such as the title and description of an item to help present marketplace listings to buyers in different countries or regions.
+- Translation API (beta): Translate common commerce content, such as the title and description of an item to help present marketplace listings to buyers in different countries or regions.
 The Translation API takes foreign language search queries from the buyer and translates them for the target marketplace, as well.

 Using Commerce API documentation